gnunn1/tilix/README.md

 ### Dependencies

 Terminix requires the following libraries to be installed in order to run:
+* GTK 3.1.4 or later
-* GTK 3.1.8 or later
+* GTK VTE Widget 0.42 or later
+* Dconf
+* GSettings

 ### Todo Items

 Since this is an early alpha release, there are a number of features which have not yet been developed including:

-* Allow flexibiltiy with input synchronization by enabling selection of specific terminals
-* Add the Gnome Terminal Command options to the Profile settings
 * Add the Gnome Terminal support for encodings
 * Add an option to support a "compact" view which would have smaller terminal title bars and move commands to popup menus
 * Add support for localization
+* Add support for Fedora patched VTE which supports notifications

 Additional feature requests are gladly accepted